jameshuynh/docsplit_images/README.markdown

 	  docsplit_images_conversion_for :mydocument
 	  ...
 	end

+## Processing Images

+docsplit_images requires delayed_job to be turned on the process.

+	[bundle exec] rake jobs:work

+While it is processing using [https://github.com/collectiveidea/delayed_job]delayed_job, you can check if it is processing by accessing attribute ``is_processing_image``

+	asset.is_processing_image?

 ## Accessing list of images using ``document_images_list``

 ``document_images_list`` will return a list of URL of images converting from the document